PNC Financial Services: Securities fraud settlement

 In June 2003, PNC Bank agreed to pay $115 million to settle federal securities fraud charges after one of its subsidiaries fraudulently transferred $762 million in bad loans and other venture capital investments to an AIG entity in order to conceal them from investors.

 Overtime claim by loan officers

 In 2017, PNC agreed to pay $16 million to settle claims of overtime wages by loan officers under the Fair Labor Standards Act.

 National Prearranged Services fraud

-According to a lawsuit, funds entrusted to National Prearranged Services (NPS), a St. Louis–based company that sold prepaid funerals, were diverted and embezzled.
+Funds entrusted to National Prearranged Services (NPS), a St. Louis–based company that sold prepaid funerals, were diverted and embezzled by Brent Cassity and other executives at the firm.
 PNC Bank is the successor to Allegiant Bank, which served as a trustee for NPS from 1998 to 2004.
 In 2015, a jury ordered PNC to pay $391 million.
 In 2017, a federal judge overturned the decision and ordered a retrial.
 In 2021, a $106 million judgement was affirmed by the Eighth Circuit.